A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Results

 \begin{enumerate} \item To zeroth order, no jump occurs. \item To first order, a photon-phonon pair is heralded.
 The probability of that event is $P_{a}=\int_0^T \mathrm{d}t\operatorname{pdf}_a(t)$. \item To second order, a photon-phonon pair is heralded and then followed by any other event, for an overall of probability $P_{a*}=1-\langle\psi(T)|\psi(T)\rangle$. \item Also to second order, a $b$ event at time $\tau$ is followed by an $a$ event, happening with $P_{ba}=\int_0^T \textrm{d}\tau\ \textrm{pdf}_b(\tau) \int_\tau^T\textrm{d}t\ \textrm{pdf}_{ba}(t)$. \item Similarly for $b^\dag$ followed by $a$ we have probability $P_{b^\dag a}$. \end{enumerate}

 Above, $T$ is the duration of the pump pulse.
 These are all the branches of the dynamics that have a chance of triggering a heralding event (to leading order).
-The total chance for heralding is $P=P_a + P_{ba} + P_{b^\dag a}$, while the fidelity of the heralded single phonon is $F=\frac{P_a - P_{a*}}{P_a + P_{ba} + P_{b^\dag a}}f_0$, where $f_0=\langle1|\rho_{a}|1\rangle$ is the fidelity of "good heralding" branch of the dynamics. $\rho_{a}$ is the density matrix for the state conditioned on only one $a$ event having happened during the pump pulse of duration $T$.
+The total chance for heralding is $P=P_a + P_{ba} + P_{b^\dag a}$, while the fidelity of the heralded single phonon is $F=\frac{P_a - P_{a*}}{P_a + P_{ba} + P_{b^\dag a}}f_0$, where $f_0=\langle1|\rho_{a}|1\rangle$ is the fidelity of "good heralding" branch of the dynamics. $\rho_{a}$ is the density matrix for the state conditioned on only one $a$ event having happened during the pump pulse of duration $T$. \revisiontwo{The above trajectories can be seen pictorially in Fig. \ref{fig:protocol}c}.

-After simplifying and taking into account that the decay of the optical cavity is much faster than the optomechanical interaction ($T_a=\gamma_a^{-1}\ll (\alpha g_{OM})^{-1}$), we obtain:
+After simplifying and taking into account that the decay of the optical cavity is much faster than the optomechanical interaction ($T_a=\gamma_a^{-1}\ll (\overline{a} g_{OM})^{-1}$), we obtain:

 Notice the term in the infidelity that scales exactly as the heralding probability: This is due to the $\mathcal(O)(\varepsilon^2)$ next-to-leading-order effect in the two-mode squeezing, leading to a proportionally larger chance of more-than-one excitations being heralded.
 There is also a second term, purely related to the detrimental effects of the thermal bath on the mechanical resonator.
 As long as $k_b\tau\ll Q_\mathrm{mech}\alpha^2g_\mathrm{om}^2$ we can neglect the bath heating term, however this can be difficult to quantify as $Q_\mathrm{mech}$ strongly depends on $\tau$.
 This transition between leading sources of infidelity can be seen in Fig.~\ref{fig:protocol_performance}.